Guziorewicz/DB-Cluster-with-K3s-and-Ansible/read.md

-# Another version of cluser with k3s and helm charts
+# Example of cluster with k3s and helm charts
 deps - ansible, helm, k3s, terraform, docker

 usage for - mongo, postgres with prometheus